risingwavelabs/risingwave/.github/pull_request_template.md

 ## Documentation

-- [ ] My PR **DOES NOT** contain user-facing changes.
+- [ ] My PR contains user-facing changes.

 <!--

-You can ignore or delete the section below if you ticked the checkbox above.
+You can ignore or delete the section below if your PR does not contain user-facing changes.

-Otherwise, remove the checkbox above and write a release note below.
+Otherwise, please write a release note below.

 -->